 The Leaving a Legacy Portrait Project was born in 2013, when former Sir John principal, Ed Lippert, approached Senior Art Teacher, Maureen Tonge about creating with her students a display that would highlight the main entrance of the school.
 In discussion with former administration, Social Studies teachers, Landon Kowlalzik, Scott Willoughby, DiAnn Blesse and counsellor Doreen Cleary, the first phase of “Leaving a Legacy” was born.
 This first phase, "Northern Aboriginal Leaders" has been on permanent display since spring 2013.
 The second phase, "Northern Women Educators", completed in 2015 will join this third phase, "Northern Elders & Educators" to go on permanent display in the summer of 2016.
 This project is only open to Senior Art students and is coordinated by Maureen Tonge.

-The Combined Arms Club began as the Sir John Archery Club, which was formed back in 2011.
-In 2014, Fencing equipment was purchased and both sports were amalgamated into the club as it is now.
+The Combined Arms Club began as the Sir John Archery Club, and was formed back in 2011.
+In 2014, Fencing equipment was purchased, and both sports were amalgamated into the SJF Combined Arms Club.
 Since then 100's of students have learnt the basics of the bow and the sword.
-This past Fall, Olympic 10 metre pistol shooting has been added to our repertoire, and students now enjoy all three disciplines.
-The club is supervised by Mr. Kennedy, with Raya Lafromboise as senior Range Officer.
-It generally meets every Friday at 3:30.
+In 2016, Olympic 10 metre air pistol, and in 2017, Olympic air rifle, were added to our repertoire, and students now enjoy all three disciplines.
+The club is supervised by Mr. Kennedy, along with Ms. Trimble and Ms. Couture, with Dawson Giroux as senior Range Officer.
+It generally meets every Friday at 3:30 in the Sir John gym.

 The primary objective of the SCUBA CLUB is to educate youth about the beauty and fragility of the marine environment.
 This club is for students who have an interest in Marine Biology and in learning more about marine environments.
 There are five main components to the club.
 They are: